 Call our 24 hour automated payment line on 03300 887 984.
 Please ensure you have your PCN number and credit or debit card available when calling.

 It may be possible to set up an arrangement for you to pay any outstanding penalty charges where the 14 day discount period has ended.
-An initial payment of £35 must be paid upfront, this will be deducted from the charges you owe, and will not be refunded if an arrangement cannot be put in place.

 What happens if I don't pay?

 If we do not receive a payment within 14 calendar days from the date the notice was issued the offer to pay at the discounted rate of 50% will expire and the notice will become payable in full.